NCIP/gdc-docs/docs/Encyclopedia/ReadyForApproval/Genomic_Data_Analysis_Network.md

 __Visualization:__

 The network's single visualization center, led by first-time grant recipient Jingchun Zhu, Ph.D., of University of California Santa Cruz, will enable the research community to interact with and manipulate the CCG data.
-This group developed UCSC Xena, an interactive interface for visualizing genomics data, and will continue to refine their platform as the network’s visualization center.
+This group developed UCSC Xena, an interactive interface for visualizing genomics data, and will continue to refine their platform as the network's visualization center.

 ## References ##
 1. TBD